gczudowski/fourthwall-recruitment-task/README.md

 1. Implemented eslint, prettier, typescript to ensure coherent code formatting and type safety
 2. Implemented husky pre-commit hook to ensure code check is executed by every developer before committing changes
 3. Implemented NVM to ensure all developers use the same version of NodeJS
 4. Implemented Tanstack Query to start handling requests caching.
-It'll also be used to handle loading an errors
+It'll also be used to handle loading and errors